mxdev92/You/replit.md

-✓ Admin panel now shows products correctly with proper category counts ✓ FRESH START: Cleared all existing products (37 items) from database ✓ Database reset complete - ready for new product entries from admin panel
+✓ Admin panel now shows products correctly with proper category counts ✓ FRESH START: Cleared all existing products (37 items) from database ✓ Database reset complete - ready for new product entries from admin panel ✓ SHIMMER OPTIMIZATION: Made shimmer effects fast and responsive ✓ Reduced shimmer animation from 2s infinite to 0.6s single run for instant feedback ✓ Optimized lazy loading with 50px preload margin and faster transitions (150ms) ✓ PDF PRICE FORMAT: Updated invoice prices to use comma separators (1,000 format) ✓ Changed delivery fee from 1,500 to fixed 2,000 IQD across app and PDF invoices ✓ All prices now display with proper formatting: 1,000, 10,000, 100,000 etc.

 July 4, 2025:
 ✓ Replaced all native browser alert() dialogs with professional custom modal notifications